mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 _**Pack Tactics.**_ The squirrel has advantage on attack rolls against a creature if at least one of the squirrel's allies is within 5 feet of the creature and isn't incapacitated.

-_**Poisonous Skin.**_ If another creature comes into direct contact with the squirrel's body (including as part of the squirrel's Bite attack), they must succeed on a DC 9 Constitution Saving Throw or become Poisoned with murex for 1 minute.
-A Poisoned creature no longer in direct contact with the squirrel can repeat the Saving Throw at the end of each of their turns, ending the effect on themself on a success.
+_**Poisonous Skin.**_ If another creature comes into direct contact with the squirrel's body (including as part of the squirrel's Bite attack), they must succeed on a DC 9 Constitution saving throw or become Poisoned with murex for 1 minute.
+A Poisoned creature no longer in direct contact with the squirrel can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

 #### Actions

-_**Bite.**_ _Melee Weapon Attack:_ +0 to hit, reach 5 ft., one target. _Hit:_ 1 Piercing damage.
+_**Bite.**_ _Melee Attack Roll:_ +0, reach 5 ft. _Hit:_ 1 Piercing damage.

 ### [Murexian Twig Blight](https://github.com/mpanighetti/dnd5e-monsters/blob/main/monstrosities/murexian-twig-blight.md)

 #### Attributes

-_Small plant/monstrosity, neutral evil_
+_Small Plant/Monstrosity, Neutral Evil_

 - **Armor Class** 13 (natural armor)
 - **Hit Points** 4 (1d6 + 1)